MG2033/ShuffleNet/README.md

 </div>

 ### Group Convolutions
 The paper uses the group convolution operator.
 However, that operator is not implemented in TensorFlow backend.
 So, I implemented the operator using graph operations.
-Despite the fact that this is the same operator as the one stated in the paper, it lead to slower performance than the regular convolution.
-So, to get the same performance stated in the paper, CuDNN efficient implementation for the operator should be done. """CALL FOR CONTRIBUTION"""

 This issue was discussed here: [Support Channel groups in convolutional layers #10482](https://github.com/tensorflow/tensorflow/pull/10482)
 ## Channel Shuffling